 watchOS 9 could get new health feature

-Bloomberg's Mark Gurman recently reported that watchOS 9 will support "atrial fibrillation detection," the ability to monitor how often a user has atrial fibrillation in a given period of time.
-This process is usually based on data collected over a 14-day period.
-It's unclear if the new atrial fibrillation monitoring feature will be unveiled as part of watchOS 9 later this evening, or if Apple will save it for the next generation Apple Watch in the fall.
+Bloomberg's Mark Gurman recently reported that watchOS 9 will support "atrial fibrillation detection," the ability to monitor how often a user experiences atrial fibrillation over a given period.
+This process is typically based on data collected over a 14-day period.
+It's unclear whether the new atrial fibrillation monitoring feature will be unveiled as part of watchOS 9 later this evening or whether Apple will save it for the next-generation Apple Watch this fall.
 (Photo by DenPhoto / Bigstockphoto)